Web Hosting Performance Test: 120 Days of Real Data

 Bluehost Basic Plan — What You Actually Get

-Features That Actually Mattered in Real Use
+Features That Mattered in Real Use

-Dealbreakers / What I Wish Was Different
+Dealbreakers and What Mitchell Wished Was Different

 True Cost Calculator